Skip to next element

 Support Relaxation

 Delta-9 THC may help support a sense of calm and relaxation by interacting with neurotransmitters in the brain that regulate mood and stress [6].
-This is why many people use delta-9 THC to unwind after a long day or to support restful sleep.
+This is why many people use Delta-9 THC to unwind after a long day or to support restful sleep.

 We should mention that the relaxing benefits of THC are largely dose-dependent.
 It’s possible that in high doses and in the wrong environment, the psychoactive effects of THC can be overwhelming, leading to heightened stress and anxiety.